The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Correct Answer: They naively allowed subjects too much autonomy.
 Citizens need rules to thrive.

-Translation: Authoritarian propaganda 101.
-The Protectorate justifies its iron grip by claiming previous governments failed due to excessive freedom.
-Very dystopian, very much the game’s satirical style.
+Source clue: Annotated Map of Arcadia’s First Colonies (library wall).
+Classic authoritarian propaganda—the Protectorate justifies its iron grip by claiming previous governments failed due to excessive freedom.

 Correct Answer: Users must present a deck-specific set of credentials to access any deck of the ship.

-Game design note: This explains why you need keycards for certain areas throughout the game.
-It’s worldbuilding that doubles as gameplay justification.
+Source clue: Sentinel Correspondence (classroom lecturer’s desk).
+This worldbuilding also explains why you need keycards for certain areas throughout the game.
 If you’re struggling with locked areas, check out our Kaur’s War Chest keycard location guide.

 Correct Answer: The Department of Belief.

-Subtext: Literally the Ministry of Truth from 1984.
-Obsidian isn’t subtle about their criticisms of authoritarian thought control, and I appreciate that directness.
+Source clue: Internal Memorandum (Communication Exchange Hub terminal).
+Essentially the Ministry of Truth from 1984—Obsidian isn’t subtle about their criticisms of authoritarian thought control, and I appreciate that directness.

-Correct Answer: By Matriarch-ordained principles, built upon by the Consul’s able hand.
+Correct Answer: By Matriarch-ordained principles, built by the Consul’s able hand.

 My recommendation: Either screenshot the answers on your phone before starting the quiz, or simply reference this guide.
-There’s no achievement for doing it from memory, so save yourself the headache.
+There’s no achievement for doing it from memory, so save yourself the shock damage.

 Armory Rewards: What’s Actually Worth It?

-Once you ace the quiz, that armory door swings open to reveal a treasure trove of military hardware.
-Here’s everything inside and my honest assessment of each item:
+Once you ace the quiz, that armory door swings open.
+You also earn +2160 XP just for completing the quest.
+Here’s everything inside the armory and my honest take on each item:

 Weapons